angelav8/python-unit-tests/README.md

 # Azure Pipeline for Databricks Unit Tests and Deployment

-This tutorial guides you through setting up an Azure Pipeline to run Databricks unit tests and automatically deploy to production if the tests are successful.
+This tutorial guides you through setting up an Azure Pipeline to run Databricks unit tests in a dev environment and automatically triggering a deployment to production if the tests are successful.

 ## Table of Contents